nodezeroat/project-athena/Curriculum/Module 11 - Linux and Server Security/slides/Module_11_Slides_Privilege_Escelation.typ

 ]

 #slide(title: "SUID")[
-  - *SUID Binaries*: Files with the `setuid` bit set, which run with the owner’s privileges instead of the user's.
+  - *SUID Binaries*: Files with the `setuid` bit set, which run with the owner's privileges instead of the user's.

   ```bash
   $ find / -type f -perm -4000 2>/dev/null